INM-6/beNNch/walk-through.md

 module load nest-simulator/3.2-bm/default
 ```

-See the section ["First steps: configure your simulation" of the beNNch README](https://github.com/INM-6/beNNch#first-steps-configure-your-simulation) on how to install a simulator such that it is `module load`able using Builder.
+See the section ["First steps: configure your simulation" of the beNNch README](https://github.com/INM-6/beNNch#first-steps-configure-your-simulation) on how to install a simulator such that it is `module load`able using Builder, or Step 0 in this guide for a specific example of installing NEST in such a way.

 ## Simulation